FluxML/.github/profile/README.md

 ## Features

-Flux has features that sets it apart among ML systems
+Flux has features that sets it apart among ML systems.

 ### Compiled Eager Code
 Flux provides a single, intuitive way to define models, just like mathematical notation.
 Julia transparently [compiles your code](https://julialang.org/blog/2018/12/ml-language-compiler), optimizing kernels for the GPU, for the best performance.